-Service contracts are reviewed annually to ensure they meet the needs of the School, represent best value and are fit for purpose.
-Consideration is given to bringing services in-house where this would provide better value than external procurement.
-During 2017/18 the cleaning contract was reviewed, together with the cleaning needs of the school.
-A joint procurement process, working collaboratively with other local schools, was implemented to ensure economies of scale and ensure good practice.
+Service contracts are reviewed annually to ensure they meet the needs of the Academy, represent best value and are fit for purpose.
+Consideration is given to bringing services in house where this would provide better value than external procurement.
+During 2018/19 the grounds maintenance and catering contracts were reviewed.
+We explore opportunities to work collaboratively with other schools and purchasing consortia to achieve economies of scale in procurement and share purchasing experiences and therefore for both contracts a joint procurement process, working collaboratively with other local schools, was implemented to ensure economies of scale and ensure good practice.
 In house skills continue to be drawn upon to achieve best value.